vegaprotocol/specs/protocol/0076-DANO-data-node.md

 1. Starting a core node at block height greater than the data-nodes block height must result in an error and a refusal to start (<a name="0076-DANO-014" href="#0076-DANO-014">0076-DANO-014</a>)
 1. If a data-node snapshot fails during the restore the process, it should error and the node(s) won't start (<a name="0076-DANO-009" href="#0076-DANO-009">0076-DANO-009</a>)
 1. When queried via the APIs a node restored from decentralised history should return identical results to a node with the same block span which has been populated by event consumption.  [project front end dApps](https://github.com/vegaprotocol/frontend-monorepo/actions/workflows/generate-queries.yml). (<a name="0076-DANO-022" href="#0076-DANO-022">0076-DANO-022</a>)
+1. All network history retained by a node for a given block span and type must be downloadable in CSV format. (<a name="0076-DANO-040" href="#0076-DANO-040">0076-DANO-040</a>)

 ### Data-node network determinism